By

 Artificial intelligence has successfully been applied to revolutionize industries including manufacturing, automation, and agriculture.
 Modern concepts on robotics are paying more attention to the possibility of integrating robots with society.
-Though there have been some successful attempts at developing humanoids, being able to incorporate human emotion into a humanoid structure is complex when considering facial expressions and personality.

 Facial Expressions

-Facial expressions are paramount to understanding and developing dialog between humans.
-By incorporating neurophysiological models to an artificial system, there’s a possibility of human–robot interaction in daily life.
-With over 50% of human–human interaction delivered via facial expressions, this form of communication is therefore important if human–robot interaction is to be introduced into society.
+Facial expressions are paramount to understanding and developing a dialog between humans.
+By incorporating neurophysiological models to an artificial system, there’s a possibility of human-robot interaction in daily life.
+With over 50% of human-human interaction delivered via facial expressions, this form of communication is therefore vital if human-robot interaction is to be introduced into society.

-This technique is fully active in real-time, an important factor to consider if trying to achieve social interaction among robots.
-Posture will also affect emotive expression, with the interpolation technique encompassing nine basis (a posture), which will help adjust a facial expression.
-It is known that certain postures have more influence on human facial expression and, when considering the current technique, a valence basis strongly manipulates the movement of lips, eyelids, and the jaw – key to developing a dialog in robots.
-One of the main advantages to this technique is the ability of it to control emotive expression in a continuous space.
-There is also a smooth trajectory of facial expressions through space using this method.
-The video below is a great example of how robots are being designed to express emotion.
+This technique is fully active in real-time, so is an essential factor to consider if trying to achieve social interaction among robots.
+Posture will also affect emotive expression, with the interpolation technique encompassing nine postures, which will help adjust a facial expression.
+It is known that certain postures have more influence on human facial expression and when considering the current technique, a valence basis strongly manipulates the movement of lips, eyelids, and the jaw, which is key to developing a dialog in robots.

 Personality

-Incorporating emotive expression algorithms into a robotic structure is only part of the challenge in allowing for human–robot interaction.
+Incorporating emotive expression algorithms into a robotic structure is only part of the challenge in allowing for human-robot interaction.
 Many parameter-styles of personality need to be considered when engineering a robot that can converse with humans in a social setting.
-By mapping personality variation, robot behaviour can be manipulated.
-There are three factors that will help manipulate the personality of a robot:
+By mapping personality variation, robot behavior can be manipulated.

 The following video describes a humanoid robot that can emulate 67 facial expressions and stimulates human personality.

-There are many methods to design personality for artificial systems but the majority struggle to integrate artistic and technical factors in robot behaviour.
-After establishing a personality profile which many consist of 300–400 words to reflect the personality of a robot, design rules need to be modelled and implemented with end-users.
-During the implementation phase, a behavioural type is implemented, evaluated and altered to meet certain requirements.
-This stage is recorded using virtual 3D simulations to understand robot behaviour in real-time.
+After establishing a personality profile that may consist of 300 to 400 words to reflect the personality of a robot, design rules need to be modeled and implemented with end-users.
+During the implementation phase, a behavioral type is implemented, evaluated and altered to meet specific requirements.
+This stage is recorded using virtual 3D simulations to understand robot behavior in real-time.
 The video below demonstrates interaction singulation on a physical robot platform.

 - Goals and task selection for sociable robots